bapspatil/Surface/README.md

 # Surface

-A chat messaging app for Android that uses Layer's SDK.
+An Android chat messaging app using Layer's XDK.

 ## Libraries Used